matthieugomez/StringDistances.jl/README.md

 The functions `findnearest` and `findall` are particularly optimized for `Levenshtein`, `DamerauLevenshtein` distances (these distances stop early if the distance is higher than a certain threshold).

+### distance modifiers
+The package also defines Distance "modifiers" that can be applied to any distance.
+- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the minimum of the distance between the shorter string and substrings of the longer string.
+- [TokenSort](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders by returning the distance of the two strings, after re-ordering words alphabetically.
+- [TokenSet](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders and word numbers by returning the distance between the intersection of two strings with each string.
+- [TokenMax](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) normalizes the distance, and combine the `Partial`, `TokenSort` and `TokenSet` modifiers, with penalty terms depending on string lengths.
+This is a good distance to match strings composed of multiple words, like addresses.   `TokenMax(Levenshtein())` corresponds to the distance defined in [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)

 ## References
 - [The stringdist Package for Approximate String Matching](https://journal.r-project.org/archive/2014-1/loo.pdf) Mark P.J. van der Loo
 - [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)